numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 deep learning frameworks, like TensorFlow and PyTorch.

-Similarly there are many projects that build on top of the NumPy API for labeled and indexed arrays (XArray), automatic differentation (Autograd, Tangent), masked arrays (numpy.ma), physical units (astropy.units, pint, unyt), etc. that add additional functionality on top of the NumPy API.
+Similarly there are many projects that build on top of the NumPy API for labeled and indexed arrays (XArray), automatic differentiation (Autograd, Tangent), masked arrays (numpy.ma), physical units (astropy.units, pint, unyt), etc. that add additional functionality on top of the NumPy API.
 Most of these project also implement a close variation of NumPy's level high